Legacy Devers Eye Institute: History and funding

 The Devers Eye Institute was founded in 1959 thanks to a million-dollar bequest from Arthur Devers, a coffee merchant who suffered from retinal degeneration.

 Good Samaritan Hospital hired Dr. Richard Chenoweth in 1972 as the first Chief of Ophthalmology.
 He was the first to publish on retinal toxicity secondary to gentamicin (a common antibiotic), acute placoid chorioretinitis from syphilis, and neuroretinopathy from intravenous contrast media.
 He helped develop ground-breaking treatments for diabetic retinopathy and retinal disease.
 He retired in 1990.
 He died in 2020.

 The second Chief of Ophthalmology and first holder of the Chenoweth Chair was Dr. Edward Michael Van Buskirk, appointed in 1990.
 He helped understand the vascular effects of glaucoma medications and how decreased blood flow may relate to glaucoma.
 He was the President of the American Glaucoma Society and inaugural Editor-in-Chief of the Journal of Glaucoma.
 He helped to pioneer the understanding of laser trabeculoplasty, a common treatment for glaucoma today.
 In 2001 the Good Samaritan Foundation established the Edward Michael Van Buskirk chair for ocular research in his honor.

 The third Chief of Ophthalmology and second holder of the Chenoweth Chair was George A. “Jack” Cioffi, M.D, appointed in 2004.

 The fourth Chief of Ophthalmology was James T. Rosenbaum.
 He is now chief emeritus.

 The current Chief and holder of the Chenoweth Chair is Steve Mansberger, M.D., M.P.H.

 In 2007, the Schnitzer/Novack Foundation gave the Institute one million dollars to endow the Thelma and Gilbert Schnitzer Comprehensive Glaucoma Center.

 The Institute's total endowment is now approximately twenty-five million dollars, held primarily by the Legacy Health Good Samaritan Foundation.
 Part of its research activity is supported through grants from the National Institutes of Health.

 Staff and alumni

 The Devers Eye Institute staff includes fourteen ophthalmologists, four physician fellows, two clinical optometrists, and four additional senior scientists performing research.
-The Discoveries in Sight Research Laboratory is headed by Claude Burgoyne, M.D., 2015 winner of the American Glaucoma Society Clinician Scientist Award.
+The Discoveries in Sight Research Laboratory is headed by Brad Fortune, OD, PhD who succeeds Claude Burgoyne, M.D., 2015 winner of the American Glaucoma Society Clinician Scientist Award.
 The clinics are directed by Steve Mansberger, M.D., M.P.H., epidemiology section editor for the American Journal of Ophthalmology.
-The cornea service is headed by Mark Terry, M.D., 2016 recipient of the Eye Bank Association of America R. Townley Paton Award.
+The cornea service is headed by Mike Straiko, M.D., who is the inaugural recipient of the Mark Terry Chair of Corneal Research.
+Dr. Mark Terry was the 2016 recipient of the Eye Bank Association of America R. Townley Paton Award.